-1.6 The Americans with Disabilities Act
+1.6 Accommodation for Individuals with Disabilities

 In accordance with the Americans with Disabilities Act of 1990 ("ADA") and RSA 354-A, the Town prohibits any form of discrimination in hiring as well as in all terms and conditions of employment against individuals with physical or mental disabilities.
 We will make every effort to make reasonable accommodations to ensure equal opportunity for qualified individuals with disabilities in the application process and in performing essential job functions, so as to afford enjoyment of the same benefits and privileges of employment as are enjoyed by employees without disabilities.